Saurabhwaje/Communication-App/README.md

-# Text-Based Communication App
+# Real-Time Communication Application

 This text-based communication app enables real-time conversations between two users, specifically designed for streamlined customer support interactions.
 Leveraging Twilio's infrastructure, it ensures reliable and secure messaging.
-Built with a robust NestJS backend and an Angular frontend, the app features a user-friendly interface and efficient performance.
+The app is built with a robust NestJS backend and an Angular frontend, offering a user-friendly interface and efficient performance.

-## Key Technologies
+## Key Technologies:

-- **Backend:** NestJS, ExpressJS, TypeScript, MySQL, JWT Authentication
+- **Backend:**
-- **Frontend:** Angular
-- **Realtime Communication:** Twilio, Socket.io

-## Project Overview

-### Features

-- Real-time communication between users.
-- Secure and reliable messaging powered by Twilio.
-- User-friendly interface designed for streamlined customer support interactions.

-### Technologies Used

-- **Backend Development:**
-  - NestJS framework for building scalable and maintainable server-side applications.
+  - NestJS
-  - ExpressJS for handling HTTP requests.
+  - ExpressJS
-  - TypeScript for enhanced type-checking and tooling support.
+  - TypeScript
-  - MySQL for database interactions.
+  - MySQL
-  - JWT Authentication for secure user authentication.
+  - JWT Authentication

-- **Frontend Development:**
-  - Angular framework for building dynamic and responsive user interfaces.

-- **Realtime Communication:**
-  - Twilio for reliable and secure messaging.
+  - Twilio
-  - Socket.io for real-time bidirectional event-based communication.
+  - Socket.io

+- **Frontend:**
+  - Angular
+  - ngx-socket-io
+  - Socket.io-client

-## Project Contributions
+## Backend Features:

 - Collaborated with executive leadership to analyze and streamline technology systems.
 - Developed web applications with Angular, including proficiency in Angular components, services, and directives, and experience with Angular routing.